ExitValue.ai

 How Courier and Last-Mile Delivery Businesses Are Valued

-Local and Same-Day Courier (3-6x EBITDA)
+Local and Same-Day Courier (platform-tier earnings multiples)

 The same dynamic applies to operators serving Uber Eats, DoorDash logistics, or Walmart's Spark Driver platform.
 The customer can change terms, change rates, or in-source delivery at any point.
 That risk caps the multiple regardless of how well the business is run.

-Medical and Specimen Courier (6-9x EBITDA)
+Medical and Specimen Courier (platform-tier earnings multiples)

 The premium tier in courier is medical and clinical specimen delivery.
 These operators transport blood draws, lab specimens, pharmacy deliveries, and time-and-temperature- critical clinical samples.
-The moat is regulatory — HIPAA training, chain-of-custody documentation, GDP (Good Distribution Practice) compliance for pharma, and TSA STA clearance for some lanes.
+The moat is regulatory, HIPAA training, chain-of-custody documentation, GDP (Good Distribution Practice) compliance for pharma, and TSA STA clearance for some lanes.

 Specialty and White-Glove Delivery